selfcommunity/api-docs/source/includes/authentication/_jwt.md

 A payload will require an user id (user_id), an expiration time (exp), an issued at a time (iat) and a JWT ID (jti).

+In particular:

-* user_id, the user id identified by the token.
+* user_id notes the user id identified by the token. *Required.*
-* exp is the expiration timestamp of the token in seconds since Epoch (unix epoch time).
+* exp (expiration time) notes the the expiration time on or after which the JWT MUST NOT be accepted for processing.
+Its value MUST be a number containing a NumericDate value in seconds since Epoch (unix epoch time).
+The processing of the "exp" claim requires that the current date/time MUST be before the expiration date/time listed in the "exp" claim.  *Required.*
-* iat is the issued time timestamp of the token in seconds since Epoch (unix epoch time).
+* iat (issued at) notes the time at which the JWT was issued.
+This claim can be used to determine the age of the JWT.
+Its value MUST be a number containing a NumericDate value in seconds since Epoch (unix epoch time). *Required.*
-* jti is a random string that identified uni It is used internally to prevent Replays.
+* jti (JWT Id) notes a unique identifier for the JWT.
+It is a random string and the value MUST be assigned in a manner that ensures that there is a negligible probability that the same value will be accidentally assigned to a different data object.
+The "jti" claim can be used to prevent the JWT from being replayed.
+The "jti" value is a case-sensitive string. *Required.*

-> Note: The expiration time (exp) can be defined in a numeric date and time format.
+> Note: The expiration time (exp), the issued at time (iat) must be defined in as number containing a NumericDate value in seconds since Epoch (unix epoch time).

-It is highly recommended to set the exp timestamp for a short period, i.e. a matter of seconds.
+It is **highly recommended to set the exp timestamp for a short period**, i.e. a few minutes, a few hours.
 This way, if a token is intercepted or shared, the token will only be valid for a short period of time.

 <aside class="notice">
 Note: Though protected against tampering, the information contained in the Header and Payload is readable by anyone.
-Do not store confidential information in either of these elements.
+For this reason no confidential information in either of these elements will be stored.
 </aside>